typescript-eslint/typescript-eslint/docs/getting-started/linting/TYPED_LINTING.md

 # Getting Started - Linting with Type Information

 The parser you configured earlier has a little secret.
-Under the hood, it actually just uses TypeScript's compiler APIs to parse the files.
-This means that we can provide lint rules with access to all of the type information that TypeScript knows about your codebase.
+Under the hood, it actually just uses the APIs of the TypeScript Compiler to parse the files.
+This means that we can provide lint rules with access to all of the type information that TypeScript can infer about your codebase.

 This provides a lot of additional power, unlocking many possibilities for static analysis.